 So, this is our guide to hiking at Cinque Torri near Cortina d’Ampezzo – Passo Falzarego in the Italian Dolomites.
 If you have any questions, feel free to leave a reply below and I’ll try to help.

-If you are looking for more hiking suggestions near Cortina d’Ampezzo, make sure to also check our guides to Tre Cime hike and Lago di Sorapis hike.
+If you are looking for more hiking suggestions near Cortina d’Ampezzo, make sure to also check our guides to Tre Cime hike, Lago di Sorapis hike, and Lago Federa hike.
 For more ideas for the Dolomites, take a look at our compilation of the best hikes via the link below.

 LEARN MORE: Best Hikes in the Dolomites